The Beat Generation, Authors, and Their Works

 Major Themes and Authors

-Ginsberg, for instance, included homosexual musings in his poems, but also other authors such as Kerouac included references to drugs and nature itself, such as Zen Buddhism (Gary Snyder) and the culture of the Native Americans because it reflected their perception of the natural world.
+The authors from the Beat Generation focused on transgressive themes of the time.
+For instance, Ginsberg included homosexual musings in his poetry, and Kerouac included references to drugs and nature itself. in his novel On the Road.
+Burroughs, meanwhile, wrote about addiction in Naked Lunch.
+Other writers of this generation included references to Zen Buddhism and the culture of the Native Americans, as it reflected their perception of the natural world.

 Discover more from The Writing Post